Afghanistan is under Taliban control. Here’s who leads the organization.

 Abdul Ghani Baradar

 Abdul Ghani Baradar served as a negotiator for peace talks in Doha, Qatar, and is the organization’s top political leader.
 He is also one of the original founders of the Taliban.
-He was imprisoned in 2010 in Pakistan before being released in 2018 at the request of the U.S. government so that he could serve as the group’s leader in peace talks.
+He was imprisoned in 2010 in Pakistan before being released in 2018 at the request of the U.S. government so he could serve as the group’s leader in peace talks.

 Baradar was intent on the withdrawal of U.S. troops, appearing to resist in March an attempt from the Biden administration to push back its departure date.
 The United States agreed to leave the country as a condition of a peace deal struck with the Taliban under former president Donald Trump.